-Our Education services were inspected by Estyn in July 2023.
+Estyn inspected our Education Services in July 2023.
 The comprehensive report, which is available on the Estyn Website that identify a range of strengths and confirms that we provide high quality services to meet the needs of Carmarthenshire's learners.
-The importance and appropriateness of our 10-year Strategy (Education Sir Gâr 2022-2032) to establish sustainable education services, giving very robust consideration to the principles set out in the Well-being of Future Generations (Wales) Act 2015, was also commended.
+The importance and appropriateness of our 10-year Strategy (Education Sir Gâr 2022-2032) to establish sustainable education services, giving very robust consideration to the principles set out in the Wellbeing of Future Generations (Wales) Act 2015, was also commended.